 - allow someone else to feed the baby with a bottle while you sleep

-Because of the changes your body goes through during pregnancy and labor, getting proper nutrition in the postnatal period is crucial.
-The weight that you gained during pregnancy helps make sure you have enough nutrition for breastfeeding.
+The weight that you gained during pregnancy helps make sure you have enough nutrition for breast-feeding.
 However, you need to continue to eat a healthy diet after delivery.

 - avoid high-fat snacks